fairDataSociety/fdp-storage/README.md

-const batchId = 'GET_BATCH_ID_FROM_YOUR_NODE' // fill it with batch id from your Bee node const fdp = new FdpStorage('http://localhost:1633', batchId) const wallet = fdp.account.createWallet() // after creating a wallet, the user must top up its balance before registration await fdp.account.register('myusername', 'mypassword')
+const batchId = 'GET_BATCH_ID_FROM_YOUR_NODE' // fill it with batch id from your Bee node const fdp = new FdpStorage('http://localhost:1633', batchId) const wallet = fdp.account.createWallet() // after creating a wallet, the user must top up its balance before registration
+// Associate the created wallet with the username in the smart contract.
+// This method makes the account portable.
+// Seed is saved encrypted in Swarm. await fdp.account.register('myusername', 'mypassword')

+// If necessary, the account can be re-uploaded to Swarm. await fdp.personalStorage.reuploadPortableAccount('username', 'password')
 ```

 Login with FDP account